samwise41/training/data/fueling/gel_recipes.md

 **The "Naked" Gel**
 * **0 drops of anything.** *(The sodium citrate naturally gives the pure sugar a very mild, pleasant, sweet lemon-water taste.
 Great for sensitive stomachs!).*

----

-You are officially ready to crush those Utah miles with the best fueling system possible.
-Would you like me to help you calculate the exact bulk amounts of Maltodextrin and Fructose you should order to comfortably last you through the upcoming summer riding season?